PGDip in Development Finance| Stellenbosch Business School Skip to main content

 • Contribute to the design and implementation of structured policies and interventions to finance development needs, especially in Africa.

 The value of this programme also lies in the integration of theory and practice, and in global business knowledge with African contextualisation.
-Students are provided with comprehensive support throughout the programme.

-You need to do these 4 foundation phase modules
+You need to do these 4 foundation phase modules:

 • Term 1: Understanding the World